 Gino L. DiVito co-founded the Chicago law firm of Tabet DiVito & Rothstein LLC in February 2001.
 Since his retirement from the judiciary on August 1, 1997, he has concentrated in trial and appellate advocacy in all types of cases, primarily focusing on commercial and complex civil litigation.
 Licensed to practice law in Illinois since 1963, he has represented and opposed individuals and corporate, governmental and other entities, as both plaintiffs and defendants, in trial courts throughout the state, and in appeals in the Illinois Supreme Court, the Illinois Appellate Court, and the Seventh Circuit Court of Appeals.
 He is a member of the Trial Bar of the United States District Court for the Northern District of Illinois.
-He has been named a Super Lawyer in the practice area of business litigation, as well as a Leading Lawyer in civil appellate law and in alternative dispute resolution.
+He has been named a Super Lawyer in the practice area of business litigation, and a Leading Lawyer in civil appellate law and in alternative dispute resolution.

 DiVito served as a judge for more than 20 years (May 1977 to July 1997).
-For the last eight of those years (April 1989 to July 1997), he was a justice of the Illinois Appellate Court.
+For the last eight of those years (April 1989 to July 1997), he served as a justice of the Illinois Appellate Court.
 During that time, he served as the presiding justice of the First District’s second division, as a member of the court’s executive committee, and as the chairman of the court’s computer and information committee.
 For the preceding 12 years (May 1977 to March 1989), he served as a trial judge in the circuit court of Cook County, presiding over jury and bench trials and other court proceedings in both civil and criminal cases.

 After his retirement from the bench and until he co-founded Tabet DiVito & Rothstein, he was a partner in the law firm then known as Quinlan & Crisham Ltd. (August 1997 to February 2001).
 Before his service as a judge, he served as a Cook County assistant state's attorney (December 1963 to May 1977), initiating the Felony Review Unit for the screening of felony cases (in February 1972) and participating as the lead attorney in more than a hundred felony jury trials.
 For the last three of those years (April 1974 to May 1977), he served as the state's attorney's chief of the criminal division, supervising more than 330 attorneys involved in every aspect of criminal prosecutions – from the screening of felony cases, through preliminary hearings and grand jury presentments, and through trial and the appellate process.